TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Unraid.md

 !!! note

-    The first thing you need to do is forget the suggested paths from the Spaceinvader One YouTube Tutorials,
+    First, if you have been watching Spaceinvader One Youtube tutorials, forget those suggested paths.

-    and don't use the predefined paths from the unraid templates.
+    Second, don't use the predefined paths from the Unraid templates.

-    (Spaceinvader One YouTube guides are great to learn how to start with unraid or how to setup certain applications, and yes I did and still do use them.
-Probably the main reason why he's using those path is because they are predefined in the template)
+    (Spaceinvader One YouTube guides are great to learn how to start with Unraid or how to setup certain applications, and yes I did and still do use them.
+However, he's probably only using those paths because they are predefined in the template.)

 ------